 Click here for a list of over 40 scholarships.

 >> High School Seniors & New Transfer Students:

 The Washington State University Creamery/Food Science Scholarship was created by setting aside a portion of all cheese and ice cream sales from the WSU Creamery for the purpose of supporting undergraduate students majoring in food science at Washington State University.
-This scholarship is given annually and can be renewed for a total of 4 years.
-The application deadline is April 1 for the scholarship to be awarded in August of that year.
+This scholarship is given annually and is renewable.
+The application deadline is April 1 and the scholarship is awarded in the following academic year.

 Scholarship History, Eligibility Information, and Application

 (Either form can be printed and filled out by hand, or filled out online and sent to us.)

 Applications are now being accepted for the 2nd cohort of First Scholars at WSU-Pullman.
 This 4 year comprehensive support program for incoming first-generation freshmen includes a $20,000.00 scholarship.